Fall, Winter & Spring Quarters

 The Office of Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) Student Life is the hub for all LGBTQ student life at The University of Chicago.
 The Office serves LGBTQ students, questioning students, and allies in the College and graduate and professional schools, in order to create an inclusive and safe community by providing educational opportunities, building community, and serving as a resource for all students in the university.

 LGBTQ Student Life’s 2014 OUTober keynote speaker, transgender activist CeCe McDonald, addresses racism, transphobia, and incarceration faced by transgender women of color.
-The keynote will take place at Bond Chapel at 6:00 p.m. on Wednesday, October 15.
-The program is hosted by the Office of LGBTQ Student Life and the Institute of Politics, and hosted by the Office of Multicultural Student Affairs and the Center for the Study of Gender and Sexuality.
+The keynote will take place at the Law School Auditorium at 6:00 p.m. on Wednesday, October 15.
+The program is hosted by the Office of LGBTQ Student Life and sponsored by the Institute of Politics, The Law School, Office of Multicultural Student Affairs, the Spiritual Life Office, the Center for the Study of Race, Politics, and Culture, and the Center for the Study of Gender and Sexuality.

 I am writing to you to address several recent incidents where hurtful language has been used in a way that many view as dehumanizing to the LGBTQ community.
 Language that is used maliciously or carelessly to demean our community and perpetuate stereotypes is unacceptable, and creates an environment that feels unsafe to many, or as a personal attack to how we identify.
 The Office of LGBTQ Student Life is committed to ensuring that all LGBTQ students at the University of Chicago feel valued and are able to enjoy a safe, vibrant campus life.